-- When a rural route becomes vacant, it shall be posted within thirty (30) days from the time it becomes vacant, except: - a.
-If a route consolidation, adjustment or conversion is pending in the appropriate area, a sixty (60) day extension may be made upon notification to the Union. - b.
-If a route becomes vacant as a result of the original posting, and it meets the criteria for conversion to a highway contract box delivery route at the time it becomes vacant, then the awarding process may be stopped at that point and the survey conducted relative to supersedure of rural delivery by highway contract box delivery route service. - c.
-When an imminent adjustment is contemplated on a vacant route or a vacant route has been subject to an adjustment, that route will be adjusted using the interim adjustment formula, then posted accordingly.
-The posting of any regular route without a count and official evaluation, plus any possible salary adjustments between the interim adjustment and a subsequent mail count will not be subject to the grievance-arbitration procedure in Article 15. - All vacant routes will be posted on the basis of evaluated time unless the evaluated time is less than 35:00 standard hours.
+- a.
+If a route consolidation, adjustment or conversion is pending in the appropriate area, a sixty (60) day extension may be made.
+The Union will be notified of the extension. - b.
+If a route becomes vacant as a result of the original posting, and it meets the criteria for conversion at the time it becomes vacant, then the awarding process may be stopped at that point and the survey conducted relative to supersedure of rural delivery by highway contract box delivery route service. - All vacant routes will be posted on the basis of evaluated time unless the evaluated time is less than 35:00 standard hours.
 These routes will be converted to auxiliary routes if: - a.
-The route is vacant, or b.
-The route is encumbered and there is an existing regular rural route vacancy in the same office or in another office within fifty (50) miles.

-- Routes posted because of the addition or subtraction or territory in a route consolidation are not considered vacant. - Routes encumbered by carriers in a non-duty status are not considered vacant, except as otherwise provided in this Agreement.
+The route is vacant, or - b.
+The route is encumbered and there is an existing regular rural route vacancy in the same office or in another office within fifty (50) miles. - Routes posted because of the addition or subtraction of territory in a route consolidation are not considered vacant. - Routes encumbered by carriers in a non-duty status are not considered vacant, except as otherwise provided in this Agreement.